HeynSekk/save-lives/README.md

 # Save Lives

-This is a mobile app that make people have First aids knowledges.
+This mobile app was born with the purpose of making people get First aids knowledges.

 ## So what is first aid?